 Type: Fishing mortality

 The increase in the fishing mortality of the younger fish was caused by the expansion of the purse-seine fisheries that catch tuna in association with floating objects.
-It is clear that the longline fishery had the greatest impact on the stock prior to 1995, but with the decrease in longline effort and the expansion of the floating-object fishery, at present the impact of the purse-seine fishery on the population is far greater than that of the longline fishery (Figure D-5).
+It is clear that the longline fishery had the greatest impact on the stock prior to 1995, but with the decrease in longline effort and the expansion of the floating-object fishery, at present the impact of the purse-seine fishery on the bigeye stock is far greater than that of the longline fishery (Figure D-4).

 The discarding of small bigeye has a small, but detectable, impact on the depletion of the stock.

-According to the base case results, the two most recent estimates indicate that the bigeye stock in the EPO is probably not overfished (S
+According to the base case results, the most recent estimate indicates that the bigeye stock in the EPO is not overfished (S

 These simulations are based on the assumption that selectivity and catchability patterns will not change in the future.
-Changes in targeting practices or increasing catchability of bigeye as abundance declines (e.g
+Changes in targeting practices or increased catchability of bigeye as abundance declines (e.g

 . density-dependent catchability) could result in differences from the outcomes predicted here.